v0lt13/EditorAttributesDocs/docs/source/Scripting API/reflectionutility.rst

 FindMember(string, Type, BindingFlags, MemberTypes)
 ---------------------------------------------------

-Finds a member from the target type.
+Finds a member from the target type and it's inherited types.

 Declaration::